Clair3/EarthNet2022-test/README.md

 # EarthNet2022

 ### Context
 Forecasting the state of vegetation in response to climate and weather events is a major challenge.
 Requena and al. (2021) [1] define the land surface forecasting task as a strongly guided video prediction task where the objective is to forecast the vegetation developing at very fine resolution using topography and weather variables to guide the prediction and design a first dataset for this task, the EarthNet2021 dataset.
-Several papers have addressed this issue, namely [2, 3] on the EarthNet2021 dataset, and [3] focusing instead on Africa (freshly accepted! currently under review :D).
+Several papers have addressed this issue, namely [2, 3] on the EarthNet2021 dataset, and [4] focusing instead on Africa (freshly accepted! :D currently under review, the pdf is in the repository, waiting for the arxiv link).
 See [4] for more details on context and the project.

 ### EarthNet2022, a new brand dataset
 The preivous dataset had severes issues, a bad cloud masking, and it was opinioned (all the values where interpolated to 10 daily.
 It is very easy to train deep learning models but hides the actual dynamics of the system).
 The new dataset is now available, it has a better cloud masking, the data are not anymore interpolated and it include new variables (Landsat climatology NDVI and Sentinel - 1 vegetation index), relevant for environnemental science.